isagoya/astro-hananiawan-m2/src/pages/md/chapt09.md

 “He composed good haiku when I told him that Akizuki is the southern limit of Japanese boxwood.”

-“It just came to my mind…”
+“It just came to my mind...”

 “Kayoko, bring me my accessories bag over there.
 I wrote it down on the notebook so I wouldn’t forget.
 Here it is.”